 Nature-inspired technology and design

 The external design will minimise air-drag.
-Elements that contribute to this minimisation are the total exterior volume of the ship and its shape, as well as the position and design of the retractable sails and wind generators.
+Elements that contribute to this minimisation are the total exterior volume of the ship and its shape, as well as the position and design of the retractable sails.
 Aerodynamic ship design is generally considered a prerequisite for optimal energy use.

 What is biophilic design?